 Action to Take

-I would recommend you to check the vacuum breaker.
+I would recommend you check the vacuum breaker.
 If you find the device broken, replace it and check if the bubbling or burping of your RV toilet upon flushing is stopped.

 Find a Professional

-If you can’t figure out the root cause behind the bubbles, I would recommend you to find a professional and get it checked.
+If you can’t figure out the root cause behind the bubbles, I would recommend you find a professional and get it checked.

 You cannot leave this issue unresolved or else it may lead to a much bigger problem.